 We also strongly suspect that as our journey through the Balkans continues we will look back on lovely little Ljubljana with steadily increasing fondness.
 Coming on the heels of some of Europe’s best cities it did well to impress us as much as it did.
 Over the coming weeks, however, we will also be visiting some places that have been described as many things (i.e. war-torn, chaotic, kind of gross), but rarely “Europe’s best” so, by comparison, it is bound to look better and better.

-Anyway, great place, not dirt cheap, but much more affordable than Western Europe, and a place that would be well worth a more extensive visit in the future (perhaps to explore more of their thousands of hiking trails spread all over the country).
+Anyway, great place, not dirt cheap, but much more affordable than Western Europe, and a place that would be well worth a more extensive visit in the future, perhaps to explore more of the epic Slovenian mountains and thousands of hiking trails spread all over the country.

 Other useful articles you may want to check out: